kimkmiz917/Instacart-Basket-Analysis/README.md

 ## Folders
 The project files are stored in following folder structure:
-01 Project Management: Project brief
+- 01 Project Management: Project brief
-02 Data: Separated into two subfolders 'IC24 Original Data' which contains the original datasets and 'IC24 Prepared Data' which contains the data frames after they have been cleaned and prepared for analysis.
+- 02 Data: Contains two subfolders 'IC24 Original Data' with original datasets, and 'IC24 Prepared Data' with cleaned datasets ready for analysis.
 (Data files not uploaded to GitHub due to size limitations.)
-03 Scripts: Jupyter notebooks containing coding for the analysis.
+- 03 Scripts: Jupyter notebooks containing coding for the analysis.
-04 Analysis: 'Visualizations' subfolder contains the visualizations used for developing and explaining insights.
+- 04 Analysis: 'Visualizations' subfolder contains the visualizations used for developing and explaining insights.
-05 Sent to Client: The final report presented in Excel.
+- 05 Sent to Client: The final report presented in Excel.

 ## Resources & Disclaimer